 Credits for students in grades 9-12 are awarded on a semester-by-semester basis for a grade of 70 or above (.5 credit per semester).
+Per Policy FEC (Attendance for Credit): a student in any grade level from kindergarten through grade 12 shall not be given credit or a final grade for a class unless the student is in attendance 90 percent of the days the class is offered.
 However, if a student fails one semester of a full-year course and passes the other semester during the same school year, the two semester grades will be averaged to determine whether the student has earned full credit for the course.
-For example, if a student makes a 68 the first semester and makes a 72 the second semester, the student will earn full credit for the course because the two semesters average to a 70.
-If a student's final average is less than a 70, credit will be awarded for the semester passed and the student must recover credit for the failed semester.
+For example, if a student makes a 68 the first semester and makesa 72 the second semester, the student will earn full credit for the course, if the student meets the 90% attendance rule, because the two semesters average to a 70.
+If a student's final average is less than a 70, credit will be awarded for the semester passed, if the student meets the 90% rule and the student must recover credit for the failed semester.
 The semester courses must also be of the same instructional modality to qualify for grade averaging to determine full year credit.
-For example, summer school or online recovery courses cannot be averaged with regular, face-to-face semester courses (except in the case of senior rescue on a case-by-case basis).
+For example, summer school or online recovery courses cannot be averaged with regular, face-to-face semester courses (except in the case of seniorrescue on a case-by-case basis).